rmahfoud/UrbanOperationsResearchBook/README.md

 # TODO:

-1. Successfully convert to MOBI format in calibre to use on Kindle.
+1. Successfully convert to MOBI format in [calibre](https://calibre-ebook.com/) to use on Kindle with no glitches.
 1. Add images to manifest in OPF file
-1. 1.2: messed up blockquote
 1. Remove use of ```<font>``` tag
 1. Remove use of ```<center>``` tag
 1. Remove inline style and replace with CSS